 A second or third coat of sealer may be necessary on lighter granite colors and especially white granite countertops.

-Common sealers that need reapplication include brands like: Dupont / StoneTech, Marble Life, Miracle 511, SCI, Rock Doctor, Weiman, Aqua Mix and just about all others.
+Common sealers that need reapplication include brands like: Dupont / StoneTech, Marble Life, Miracle 511, Granite Gold, SCI, Rock Doctor, Weiman, Aqua Mix and just about all others.

 For permanent sealing you have fewer options.
 They are all permanent but have pros and cons compared to each other as follows:

-For the above reasons, we recommend SenGuard Permanent Granite Sealer.
+For the above reasons, we recommend the Permanent Stain-Proof Granite Sealer.

-How often you need to apply a granite sealer or reseal granite (or any natural stone) depends on four variables:
+How often to seal granite or reseal granite (or any natural stone) depends on four variables: